Common Acne-Fighting Ingredients That Really Work, According to a DermSeptember 09, 2021

-Whether you have acne-prone skin, are trying to calm down maskne or have one pesky pimple that just won’t go away, incorporating acne-fighting ingredients into your skin-care routine is key.
-And incorporating these ingredients (think: benzoyl peroxide, salicylic acid and more) is pretty easy — you can find them in cleansers, moisturizers, spot treatments and more.
-Not sure what to look for?
-We’re sharing the top ingredients to help with pimples, below.
+Whether you have acne-prone skin, are trying to calm down maskne or have one pesky pimple that just won’t go away, incorporating acne-fighting ingredients (think: benzoyl peroxide, salicylic acid and more) into your skincare routine is key.
+You can find them in cleansers, moisturizers, spot treatments and more.
+Not sure which ingredient is best for your skin?
+We’ve enlisted Skincare.com expert and board-certified dermatologist Dr. Lian Mack to share the top ingredients to help with pimples, below.